 This is a complete video tutorial on How to Make or Plot a Graph or Chart in Excel.
-To make complex chart like Gantt Chart, you have know the basic principles of making a chart.
-Though I have used Excel 2013 to make my videos, but if you use Excel 2007 or 2010, you can also use this guide.
+To make a complex chart like Gantt Chart, you have to know the basic principles of making a chart.
+Though I have used Excel 2013 to make my videos, if you use Excel 2007 or 2010, you can also use this guide.
 In some cases, you might stumble to find the same commands of Excel 2013 in Excel 2007 or in Excel 2010.

 Excel is probably the most used software in the world for presenting data.
 In this video tutorial series, we shall cover the following topics:

 - How to Make a Graph or Chart in Excel from Scratch